udacity/create-your-own-adventure/english/love/love.md

 lived in order to be understood.
 All the words there are in the world cannot make you understand the feeling of it.
 Anyways, [here's something comepletely different.](../marshmallow.md)

+If all else fails, you could [try this.](english/read-a-book/read-a-book.md)